Instantly find reliable vendors in your area. Learn more

 How Maintenance Affects Your Business’s Bottom Line, Part 1

 Running a profitable, successful property management business is no small feat.
 There are housing units to be cleaned, shown, filled with new residents and turned over at the end of leases.
 There are lease agreements to craft, rent payments to collect, and utility and property tax bills to pay.
+Not to mention, conducting regular and preventative maintenance on all your properties.
+It is no surprise that property maintenance affects your bottom line

 And that’s just when business is running smoothly.
 What about when things go wrong?